- Ride through the fantastic 5 countries of Great Britain & Ireland

 Day 5 – Through Snowdonia to Anglesey Island

 Our second day in Wales is full of variety beginning in the mountains of Snowdonia National Park.
 In the morning we will pass through many mountain villages.
 Beddgelert, considered as Snowdonia’s loveliest village and steeped in Welsh mythology and legend.
 Continuing west our lunchtime stop is in Caernarfon.
 Home to one of the most impressive castles you will find anywhere and recognised as a World Heritage Site.
-The castle overlooks the Menai Straits and after lunch we will cross by boat to reach the Isle of Anglesey.
-Follow rural roads through the island before hitting the coast and crossing onto Holy Island via the Four Mile Bridge.
+The castle overlooks the Menai Straits and after lunch and an opportunity to explore the town, we will take a boat onto the Isle of Anglesey.
 From here it’s a short distance to Holyhead where our journey across the Irish Sea begins.
 It’s just over 2 hours to Dublin where we’ll be ashore in time for dinner in the city.
 (B, L)

 Day 6 – Rest Day and Optional Ride in Dublin

 After 5 days of riding, we are are halfway through our 5 countries tour.
 The cosmopolitan capital of Dublin provides a great choice for a day of rest.
 Wander the historic streets and sample the city’s cafes and bars to recharge for the second half of the tour.
 Dublin is a fantastic city to hang out and explore.
 If your legs are feeling strong, there’s the option of a ride out of the city.
 Ride along the coast and into the Wicklow mountains for the best views of the city.
 This evening enjoy a relaxed dinner in Dublin and perhaps a few pints of Guinness at the world famous Temple Bar.
 (B)